 Simulated Games

-There a many online free gamified simulations that are produced to teach cyber safe security principles.
+There are many online free gamified simulations produced to teach cyber safe security principles.

 Using practical interactions, simulations are a fun and engaging way to grow awareness.
 Many of the typical gaps in cyber security practices are covered in these activity-based learning tools.
 Before using any games, review them yourself and see how they fit with the people in your business.
 Decide if the game design and style will resonate and deliver the message you need to get across.